Chetan51423/Crav-Cart/Readme.md

 -> we have to add babel plugin and the configure it <br>
 to remove console logs<br>
 -> for that we have to go to *babel-plugin-transform-remove-console*<br>
--> and then isatall the package using *npm install babel-plugin-transform-remove-console --save-dev / -D* command to install the package<br>
+-> and then install the package using *npm install babel-plugin-transform-remove-console --save-dev / -D* command to install the package<br>
 -> we can see it inside node modules and package-lock.json<br>
 -> next step is to configure that plugin by creating the .babelrc file and add the specification there from the website.<br>
 -> .babelrc is configuration file for babel plugins<br>